 The Arizona Department of Transportation will continue to make improvements to US 60 (Grand Avenue) between Loop 101 Agua Fria Freeway and McDowell Road near downtown Phoenix.
 Included in the project are efforts that will improve traffic flow and capacity and enhance the aesthetics along the corridor.
 The work will build upon the already-completed widening project along Grand Avenue.
 This project is part of the Regional Transportation Plan and is funded by the half-cent sales tax under the voter-approved Proposition 400.

-- Westbound US 60 (Grand Avenue) is narrowed to two lanes between 43rd and 71st avenues from 5 a.m. to 5 p.m.
-Monday through Friday (Dec.
-9-13) for roadway and utility improvements.
-Please note the restrictions between 56th and 57th avenues and 67th Avenue and Butler Drive are 24-hour per day restrictions.
+- Westbound US 60 (Grand Avenue) will be narrowed to two lanes between 19th and 71st avenues from 6 a.m. to 3 p.m.
+Monday through Friday (March 3-7) for roadway and utility improvements.

-- Eastbound US 60 (Grand Avenue) is narrowed to two lanes between 71st and 43rd avenues from 5 a.m. to 5 p.m.
-Monday through Friday (Dec.
-9-13) for roadway and utility improvements.
+- Eastbound US 60 (Grand Avenue) will be narrowed to two lanes between 71st and 19th avenues from 6 a.m. to 5 p.m.
+Monday through Friday (March 3-7) for roadway and utility improvements.
 Please note the restriction between Butler Drive and 67th Avenue is a 24-hour per day restriction.

 What to Expect

 The US 60 Improvement Project will consist of several phases of construction along the corridor, beginning and concluding at different times during the next several years.
-As a result, motorists and the public should expect periods of active construction zones on US 60 between Loop 101 Agua Fria Freeway and McDowell Road beginning summer 2012 through 2015.
+As a result, motorists and the public should expect periods of active construction zones on US 60 between Loop 101 Agua Fria Freeway and McDowell Road beginning summer 2012 through 2014, with landscape restoration ongoing through 2015.

 During active phases of construction, crews generally work 8- to 10-hour shifts, Monday through Friday.
 Unless otherwise noted, shifts begin at approximately 5:30 a.m. during spring and summer and approximately 7 a.m. during fall and winter.
 Some night work and preapproved weekend work may be necessary.
 ADOT informs motorists, local communities and the public in advance if overnight or weekend work is scheduled.